mattvenn/kicad/breadboard-psu/README.md

 Each screencast has a table of contents with timings.
 Click the 'more' link to expose it.

-You will be making a breadboard power supply to supply either 3.3v or 5v.
+The screencasts show the creation of a simple LED board - you will be making a breadboard power supply to supply either 3.3v or 5v.

 ![photo](pcb-psu.jpg)